Lecturer in Political Science. Qualified to supervise research. University of Montpellier.

 2003 –*Between Europeanization and Local Societies: The Space for Territorial Governance*.
 Lanham, MD: Rowman and Littlefield. – Edited with Jeanie Bukowski and Simona Piattoni.

-2010 – “Programmatic Actors and the Transformation of European Health Care Systems.”*Journal of Health Politics, Policy and Law*, Vol. 35, No. 4, pp. 509–530. – with Patrick Hassenteufel, Javier Moreno, and William Genieys.
+2010 – “Programmatic Actors and the Transformation of European Health Care States.”*Journal of Health Politics, Policy, and Law*, Vol. 35, No. 4, pp. 509–530. – with Patrick Hassenteufel, Javier Moreno, and William Genieys.

 2008 – “Inside the Autonomous State: Programmatic Elites in the Reform of French Health Policy.”*Governance*.
 Vol. 21, No. 1, pp. 75–93. – with William Genieys.